What is Cognitive Labelling?

 Label exercise as “self-care” instead of “chore” to boost motivation.

-Dubunking Myths About Cognitive Labelling
+Debunking Myths About Cognitive Labelling:

 Myth 1: “Labels are lies”